ThePixelPandaGames/narrator-system/Assets/The Pixel Panda/Light-Weight Narrator Kit/Documentation/documentation.md

 ### 6.1 Support Channels

-We offer support through our Discord server, where you can connect with other users and get assistance from our team. https://discord.gg/DhbpSVGC.
+I offer support through our Discord server, where you can connect with other users and get assistance from our team. https://discord.gg/DhbpSVGC.

 ### 6.2 Contact Information

-For direct inquiries, you can contact us at toni.antonio.palumbo@gmail.com or visit our website at antoniopalumbo.com.
+For direct inquiries, you can contact me at toni.antonio.palumbo@gmail.com or visit my website at antoniopalumbo.com.

 ---